WyvrnOfficial/RazerSensa_DevKit/README.md

 - Put the electrical plug into the socket and attach the cable to Esther.
 - Turn on Esther by pushing the power button.
 - Plug the USB dongle into your PC.
-(Avoid USB hubs)
+- LED indicator must be solid green to be connected

 ![Esther](Documentation/Images/Esther_buttons.png)